 Like Fort Ligonier, the Fort Bedford Museum contains exhibits and artifacts related to the French and Indian War as well as colonial life in general.

-Fallingwater, one of the most famous homes in the world, is located close to Fort Necessity and Ohiopyle State Park.
+Fallingwater, one of the most famous homes in the world, is located close to both Fort Necessity and Ohiopyle State Park.